 - Life Pattern 3: Spend a day with yourself once a month.
 American society rarely encourages us to be alone and disconnected from the world around us.
 Staying constantly connected may even prevent you from living a better life, according to author John Boitnott.
 Time alone is so good for us because it allows us time to slow down, be purposeful with our life and connect with ourselves in ways we likely can’t do during a typical week.
 To start this pattern, pick one day a month to regularly tend to your personal development and how you are leading your life.
 I’ve set the first Sunday of the month aside as my day for reflection and rejuvenation, and I’ve chosen to focus these days on my faith life.
 Having a topic or general area of focus helps give some structure to an otherwise unplanned day, so I’d encourage you to select a purpose for your days alone.
 Sometimes I only get half a day in, but I know that taking time once a month to get away from all the crazy demands of my everyday life is really beneficial.
 It helps me set a healthy perspective on my life, including what is most important in the month to come.
 It often results in more inner peace and who doesn’t want more of that in life?

-(It is important to note how this habit has become especially important for me as a professional helper.
+(It is important to note how this personal leadership habit has become especially important for me as a professional helper.
 As someone who cares deeply about helping other people, I’ve learned how essential it is for me to take time away from others for self-care and attending to my needs.
 Many leaders and professional helpers burnout due to skimping on self-care and I don’t want you to be one of them!)